 Pronunciation of 'Agastache'

-Agastache is a genus of aromatic flowering plants in the mint family, pronounced as 'uh-GAS-tuh-kee' or 'AG-uh-stash' in English.
+Agastache is pronounced as 'əˈɡæstæki' or 'əˈɡæstæʃi' in English.
+It refers to a genus of aromatic flowering plants in the mint family, commonly known as giant hyssop or hummingbird mint.

-The word 'Agastache' originates from Greek, where 'aga' means 'much' or 'many' and 'stachys' means 'ear of grain' or 'spike', referring to the plant's flower spikes.
+The word 'Agastache' originates from Greek, combining 'aga' (much) and 'stachys' (ear of grain), referring to the plant's abundant flower spikes.

 Pronunciation Details